avinashc9/demo_repo/README.md

-#This is my NetOps Automation LAB.
+This is updated Readme text.